 For some people the support that feels most important is from others around them - family, friends, colleagues or community groups.
-Epilepsy varies so much from person to person that other people don't always need to know a lot about epilepsy to offer your support.
-They may just need to know how your epilepsy affects you, and what kind of support from them you would find helpful.
-For example, you may want to give them some information about first aid or tell them how you feel after a seizure and what helps you to recover.
+Epilepsy varies so much from person to person that other people don't always need to know a lot about epilepsy to offer you support.
+They may just need to know how your epilepsy affects you and what kind of support from them you would find helpful.
+For example, you may want to give them some information about first aid ,or tell them how you feel after a seizure, and what helps you to recover.

 Other people’s reactions to epilepsy can be very positive, but some people don’t know what to say, or may feel helpless or worried.
 Information and support is available for everyone, including those who care for someone with epilepsy.

 The doctors that you see for your epilepsy will focus on your medical care, but they can also help support you through good communication.
 Feeling supported by your healthcare team may include being able to ask them questions, and tell them honestly how you feel, and knowing who to contact if you have a query about your treatment in between appointments.
 Your GP may also be able to support you by liaising with specialist doctors or services on your behalf.

 You may feel that talking face-to-face to someone about epilepsy is daunting.
 Sometimes it is easier to talk to somebody anonymously, over the phone.
 We have a confidential helpline that offers time to talk, information, and emotional support.This gives you the space to explore your thoughts or feelings for as long as you need to, and in as much depth as you feel comfortable with.

 While people around you may be very supportive, you may feel you would like to talk to other people with epilepsy or to those who care for someone with epilepsy.
 There are support groups run by volunteers around the country.
 These groups are often popular with people who want face-to-face contact with people who are in similar situations.

 For contact details of groups call our helpline.